aibaba-ai/aibaba-ai/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing to Aibaba AI!

 - [ ] **PR title**: "package: description"
-  - Where "package" is whichever of langchain, community, core, etc. is being modified.
+  - Where "package" is whichever of aibaba_ai, cli, etc. is being modified.
 Use "docs: ..." for purely docs changes, "infra: ..." for CI changes.
-  - Example: "community: add foobar LLM"
+  - Example: "cli: add foobar LLM"

 - [ ] **PR message**: ***Delete this entire checklist*** and replace with